All that extra stuff you have is costing you money!

 - Save on food.
 Once your cupboards, pantry, fridge and freezer are organized, you can find foods you’ve bought, and stored items won’t go bad or expire.
 Keep an inventory of stored foods to make both meal planning and grocery shopping easier.

 - Avoid late fees on misplaced bills.
-Can’t find a bill in the stacks of paper around you?
+Can’t find a bill in the piles of paper around you?
 Create an efficient and workable system for your bills and other incoming mail so you can pay bills on time.

 - Enjoy newly empty spaces.
 Once you start organizing, you’ll likely become happier living with less stuff.
 You might even have empty drawers or shelves.
 While you could buy things to fill them, you’ll soon discover that the empty spaces are far more satisfying than all that once filled them.